Cody Franson: Return to Nashville

 Franson suited up for 55 games for the Maple Leafs during the 2014–15 season, recording six goals and 32 points.
 On February 15, 2015, Franson was traded back to the Predators, along with Mike Santorelli, in exchange for Olli Jokinen, Brendan Leipsic and a first-round draft pick.
 This marked both Santorelli's and Franson's second tenure with Nashville.
 Franson skated in 23 games with the Predators to close out the season.
 He also appeared in five postseason games, recording two assists.

 Buffalo Sabres

-Despite being ranked as one of the top free agents available during the offseason, Franson did not sign a contract until September 10, 2015 when he inked a two-year deal with the Buffalo Sabres worth $6.6 million total.
+Despite being ranked as one of the top free agents available during the offseason, Franson did not sign a contract until September 10, 2015 when he signed a two-year deal with the Buffalo Sabres worth $6.6 million total.
 Over his two seasons with the Sabres, entrenched in a top four role, Franson appeared in 127 games for 36 points but was unable to help the rebuilding club make the post-season.